linpaul2004/TOC-Project-2017/README.md

-# TOC Project 2017
+# YuGiOh Bot on Telegram

-Template Code for TOC Project 2017
+Source code for YuGiOh bot on Telegram

 A telegram bot based on a finite state machine